The University of Texas System supports the professorship.

-Dr. Alex R. Piquero joined the UT Dallas faculty in 2011.
+Dr. Alex R. Piquero joined the UT Dallas faculty in 2011 and left in 2020.
 He has published more than 400 peer-reviewed articles in the areas of criminal careers, criminological theory and quantitative research methods.
 He is consistently ranked among the most published and cited criminologists in the world.

 He first became interested in criminal justice under the guidance of Dr. Laure Brooks during his studies at the University of Maryland in 1989.